 - You only pay interest for what you use

-- Get an optional Credit Protection Plan to settle the outstanding balance in case of death, disability, dread diseases or retrenchment
+- Get an optional Credit Protection Plan to settle the outstanding balance in case of death, disability, dread diseases or loss of income

 - To earn a regular monthly income of at least R2 000 per month